Lemoncode/react-by-sample/01 HelloReact/readme.md

 # 01 Hello React

-In this sample we will create our first react component and connect it with the DOM via react-dom.
+In this example we create our first react component and connect it with the DOM via react-dom.

-We will take a startup point sample _00 Boilerplate_.
+We take a startup point sample _00 Boilerplate_.

 Summary steps: